crazieemma/601_twitter-api/README.md

 - twitter.py
   Twitter API to access the twitter content

-- ffmpeg.py
+- ffmpeg.sh
   Use FFMPEG to convert images to videos

+- google-cloud-vision.py
-- Google Vision analysis to describe the content
+  Google Vision analysis to describe the content